Waterproofing: In clothing

 Some garments, and tents, are designed to give greater or lesser protection against rain.
-For urban use raincoats and jackets are used; for outdoor activities in rough weather there is a range of hiking apparel.
+For urban use, raincoats and jackets are used; for outdoor activities in rough weather, there is a range of hiking apparel.
 Typical descriptions are "showerproof", "water resistant", and "waterproof".
 These terms are not precisely defined.
-A showerproof garment will usually be treated with a water-resisting coating, but is not rated to resist a specific hydrostatic head.
-This is suitable for protection against light rain, but after a short time water will penetrate.
-A water-resistant garment is similar, perhaps slightly more resistant to water but also not rated to resist a specific hydrostatic head.
+A showerproof garment will usually be treated with a water-resisting coating but is not rated to resist a specific hydrostatic head.
+This is suitable for protection against light rain, but after a short time, water will penetrate.
+A water-resistant garment is similar, perhaps slightly more resistant to water, but also not rated to resist a specific hydrostatic head.
 A garment described as waterproof will have a water-repellent coating, with the seams also taped to prevent water ingress there.
 Better waterproof garments have a membrane lining designed to keep water out but allow trapped moisture to escape ("breathability")—a totally waterproof garment would retain body sweat and become clammy.
-Waterproof garments specify their hydrostatic rating, ranging from 1,500 for light rain, to 20,000 for heavy rain.
+Waterproof garments specify their hydrostatic rating, ranging from 1,500 for light rain to 20,000 for heavy rain.

 Waterproof garments are intended for use in weather conditions which are often windy as well as wet and are usually also wind resistant.

-Footwear can also be made waterproof by using a variety of methods including but not limited to, the application of beeswax, waterproofing spray, or mink oil.
+Footwear can also be made waterproof by using a variety of methods, including but not limited to, the application of beeswax, waterproofing spray, or mink oil.

 In other objects

-Waterproofing methods have been implemented in many types of objects, including paper packaging, cosmetics, and more recently, consumer electronics.
-Electronic devices used in military and severe commercial environments are routinely conformally coated in accordance with IPC-CC-830 to resist moisture and corrosion but encapsulation is needed to become truly waterproof.
+Waterproofing methods have been implemented in many types of objects, including paper packaging, cosmetics, and, more recently, consumer electronics.
+Electronic devices used in military and severe commercial environments are routinely conformally coated in accordance with IPC-CC-830 to resist moisture and corrosion, but encapsulation is needed to become truly waterproof.
 Even though it is possible to find waterproof wrapping or other types of protective cases for electronic devices, a new technology enabled the release of diverse waterproof smartphones and tablets in 2013.
 This method is based on a special nanotechnology coating a thousand times thinner than a human hair which protects electronic equipment from damage due to the penetration of water.
 Several manufacturers use the nano coating method on their smartphones, tablets, and digital cameras.

 A 2013 study found that nanotextured surfaces using cone forms produce highly water-repellent surfaces.
 These nanocone textures are superhydrophobic (extremely water-hating).

+Applications

+Waterproof packaging or other types of protective cases for electronic devices can be found.
+A new technology enabled the release of various waterproof smartphones and tablets in 2013.

+A study from 2013 found that nano-textured surfaces using cone shapes produce highly water-repellent surfaces.
+These "nanocone" textures are superhydrophobic.